Floyd-Droid/HealthHelper-React/README.md

 # HealthHelper-React

-Healthhelper-React is a complete revision of a project I completed a few years ago.
+HealthHelper-React is a complete revision of a project I completed a few years ago.
 It is a simple web application that allows the user to keep track of the foods they eat along with associated calories, macro nutrients, and expenses.
 Whether your goal is to lose, gain, or maintain